* Updated 2023

 Originally a fishing city, Portland is located on Maine’s southern coast offering both scenic views and great food.
 If you choose to visit you won’t find yourself short on things to do, see, eat and drink!
-Or if you aren’t new to this city, but have yet to discover all the things it has to offer, keep reading to see some recommendations from your fellow Portland-native.
+Or if you aren’t new to this city, but have yet to discover all the things it has to offer, keep reading to see some recommendations from your fellow Portland native.

 Things To Do:

-Shopping in the Old Port
+Shop in the Old Port

-The Escape Room - 492 Congress St.
+Try to Escape at The Escape Room - 492 Congress St.

 If you have a group of friends, the Escape Room is an hour of fun I would recommend.
 I have participated twice so far with one successful visit (we were given extra hints but let’s not talk about that).
 There are four themed rooms with different difficulties based on success rates.
 Pick the easier one if it’s your first time or choose one of the harder ones if you are feeling confident.

-Bayside Bowl - 58 Alder St.
+Bowl at Bayside Bowl - 58 Alder St.

 If your looking for a group-friendly activity, Portland’s Bayside Bowl is a great place to spend the night.
 The alley has the ultimate bowling experience with its hip interior and full food and drink service on the lanes.
 After a game of bowling go up to the rooftop deck for some tacos and sunset views.

-Portland Farmers’ Market - Deering Oaks Park
+Shop at the Portland Farmers’ Market - Deering Oaks Park

 The Portland Farmers’ Market is the place to go for all of Maine’s seasonal fruits and vegetables.
 Looking for a unique Portland gift?
 Go here to pick up handcrafted items and your pick of fresh-cut flowers.
 The market changes week-to-week so it’s always interesting to swing by and see what's new.

-Willard Beach - South Portland
+Relax at Willard Beach - South Portland

 Off the beaten path, a lot of tourists don't know about this beach because its tucked away in a private neighborhood.
 The secluded beach has a view of the Portland Headlight and the Spring Point Ledge Lighthouse accessible via the trail on the north end of the beach.
 The beach is very easy to get to and is a short ride from downtown Portland.